 Simple fitting & connections

-BE-Flow is Beonchip’s a user-friendly chip for cell culture perfusion device.
-It can be used for long-term 2D or 3D culture in two independent channels.
-BE-Flow is compatible with any microfluidic pump system, and can be used with just a rocker thanks to the fluid reservoirs situated by the inlets/outlets.
-This is an ideal device for vascular research, where shear stress plays a major role in gene expression.
+Be-Flow Standard is Beonchip’s user-friendly cell culture perfusion chip designed for long-term 2D and 3D cell cultures under the flow in two independent channels.
+The device is fully compatible with any Fluigent’s system and can also compatible with a simple rocker, thanks to integrated fluid reservoirs at the inlets and outlets.
+Its robust yet accessible design makes it suited for vascular research, where shear stress plays a major role in regulating gene expression.

 - Easy to use